CarDS-Yale/rpm_national/README.md

 Produces the visualizations in the manuscript, including:

-- **Figure 1**: Annual trends in RPM availability.
+- **Figure 1**: Relative increase in RPM availability from 2018 to 2022.
-- **Figure 2**: Geographic map of RPM availability by state.
+- **Figure 2**: Geographic map of RPM availability by county.
-- **Figure 3**: RPM adoption stratified by rurality and hospital ownership.
+- **Figure 3**: Community and hospital characteristics associated with the availability of RPM services.
-- **Figure 4**: Specialty-specific RPM availability across years.
+- **Figure 4**: Trends in the proportion of hospitalizations for HF and AMI at hospitals with and without RPM.
-- **Figure 5**: Distribution of RPM services by teaching status and hospital bed size.
+- **Figure 5**: Trends in RPM service availability by rural-urban commuting area (RUCA) classification.
+.

 Figures are generated using `matplotlib`, `seaborn`, and `geopandas`, and saved as high-resolution PNGs.